Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

-In this section, we examine the disc-resolved structure of the Stokes vector of light emitted by a brown dwarf to understand the resulting disc-integrated signal.
-We consider two cloud cases, each of the same optical thickness, $\tau_\mathrm{cld}=11.63$, but with small ($r_0=0.1\,\mu$m) and large ($r_0=10\,\mu$m) grains, as depicted on the left and right sides of Fig.\,\ref{fig_uniform_dr}.
+In this section, we examine the disc-resolved structure of polarized light emitted by a BD to understand the resulting disc-integrated signal.
+We consider two cloud cases, each of the same optical thickness, $\tau_\mathrm{cloud}=10$, but with small ($r_0=0.01\,\mu$m) and large ($r_0=10\,\mu$m) grains, as depicted in Figs.\,\ref{fig_uniform_dr_0p1} and \ref{fig_uniform_dr_10p0}, respectively.
+These sizes coincide with the lower (nucleation mode) and upper (condensation mode) limits of the mean particle size of the BD condensates modeled by \cite{helling2006dust}.
+The optical thickness has been chosen to be high enough to ensure sufficient atmospheric scattering.

 The top panel represents a (hypothetical) spherical BD ($\eta=0$), viewed at an inclination angle $\theta_\mathrm{incl}=90^\circ$.
-It features the same temperature throughout its photosphere, being unaffected by gravity darkening due to its spherical shape.
-The disc shows perfect radial symmetry in the intensity $I$, with limb darkening evident for both cloud cases.
-However, the stronger forward-scattering characteristic of larger grains is manifest in the brighter emission due to the cloud depicted on the right.
+It features the same temperature throughout its photosphere, by virtue of being unaffected by GD due to its spherical shape.
+The disc shows perfect radial symmetry in the intensity $I$, with limb darkening present in both cloud cases.
+However, the stronger forward-scattering characteristic of larger grains manifests itself in greater emission due to the cloud of grain size $r_0=10\,\mu$m depicted in Fig.\ref{fig_uniform_dr_10p0}, while the smaller particles of Fig.\,\ref{fig_uniform_dr_0p1} scatter light more isotropically.